GET TO KNOW US - OUR TEAM

 Art Therapy is eligible under the NDIS for plan-managed and self-managed clients.
 Mikarla is currently available for one on one and group sessions.

-Peta (they/them) is an engaging and experienced psychologist working with adults and young people of diverse communities and backgrounds, including First Nations peoples.
-Peta has worked within the not-for-profit sector and various clinical settings.
-Peta brings a wealth of knowledge and practical strategies to her work with clients.
+Peta (they/them) is an engaging, energetic, and experienced psychologist with a Master of Psychology (Educational and Developmental) working with adults and young people of diverse communities and backgrounds, including First Nations

-Peta will be commencing with Happy Minds from early January in a part-time capacity on Mondays and Tuesdays.
+Peta works in a part-time capacity on Mondays and Tuesdays

 OUR RECEPTION TEAM - AIDAN, BELINDA, AND JANITA